An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

 \section{Experiments}

-We implemented all our \textsc{Max-IS} approximation algorithms presented in Sections~\ref{mis-log} and~\ref{MIS-const} in order to empirically evaluate their trade-offs in terms of \emph{solution quality}, i.e., the cardinality of the computed independent sets, and \emph{update time} measured on a set of suitable synthetic and real-world map-labeling benchmark instances with unit squares.
+We implemented all our \maxset approximation algorithms presented in Sections~\ref{mis-log} and~\ref{MIS-const} in order to empirically evaluate their trade-offs in terms of \emph{solution quality}, i.e., the cardinality of the computed independent sets, and \emph{update time} measured on a set of suitable synthetic and real-world map-labeling benchmark instances of two types of dynamic rectangle sets: (1) unit squares, (2) rectangles of uniform height and bounded width-height integer aspect ratio; see Figure~\ref{fig:unit-height rectangle}.
+We believe these two models are representative models in map labeling applications.
 The goal is to identify those algorithms that best balance the two performance criteria.

-Moreover, for smaller benchmark instances with up to 2\,000 squares, we compute exact \textsc{Max-IS} solutions using a MaxSAT model by Klute et al.~\cite{kllns-esl-19} that we solve with MaxHS~3.0 (see \url{www.maxhs.org}).
+Moreover, for smaller benchmark instances with up to 2\,000 squares, we compute exact \maxset solutions using a \MAXSAT model by Klute et al.~\cite{kllns-esl-19} that we solve with MaxHS~3.0 (see \url{www.maxhs.org}).
 These exact solutions allow us to evaluate the optimality gaps of the different algorithms in light of their worst-case approximation guarantees.
 Finally, we investigate the speed-ups gained by using our dynamic update algorithms compared to the baseline of recomputing new solutions from scratch with their respective static algorithm after each update.